MomsFriendlyDevCo/Testa/README.md

 // Usual shortcut syntax applies test('foo')
-    .skip('TODO: Not yet ready') // Dont actually run this, and optionally say why .do(()=> /* ... */)
+    .skip('TODO: Not yet ready') // Don't actually run this, and optionally say why .do(()=> /* ... */)

 test('foo').only(()=> /* ... */) // Mark that only this test should run